MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-specialized-image.md

 >[AZURE.NOTE] You should copy the operating system and data disks separately, as described earlier.

-## Create a VM using the copied VHD
+## Create a VM by using the copied VHD

-Using the VHD copied in the preceding steps, you can now use Azure CLI to create a Resource Manager-based Linux VM in a new virtual network.
+By using the VHD copied in the preceding steps, you can now use Azure CLI to create a Resource Manager-based Linux VM in a new virtual network.
 The VHD should be present in the same storage account as the new virtual machine that will be created.

-First set up a virtual network and NIC for your new VM similar to following script.
+Set up a virtual network and NIC for your new VM, similar to following script.
 Use values for the variables as appropriate to your application.

 	$azure network vnet create <yourResourceGroup> <yourVnetName> -l <yourLocation>